 4) Do not Overemphasize Single Year’s Figures while Analyzing Investments:

-Warren advises that investors not to rely upon single year’s performance figures while making investment decisions.
+Warren advises that investors not to rely upon a single year’s performance figures while making investment decisions.

 “Just as it would be foolish to focus unduly on short-term prospects when acquiring an entire company, we think it equally unsound to become mesmerized by prospective near term earnings or recent trends in earnings when purchasing small pieces of a company; i.e., marketable common stocks.”

-The letter contains example of “Berkshire Hathaway” to illustrate this point.
+The letter contains the example of “Berkshire Hathaway” to illustrate this point.

 5) Do not Get Influenced by “Record Earnings” Reported by Companies Year on Year:

-E.g. If a savings account has a deposit of INR 100,000 at start of year and the interest rate is 10% then at end of 1st year the interest earnings would be INR 10,000.
-If entire money were retained in the same savings account, then at start of 2nd year, the deposit would be INR 110,000.
-At same interest rate of 10%, in the 2nd year, the interest earnings would be INR 11,000, which is 10% higher than 1st year.
-The only reason for this higher earning is retention of earnings of 1st year.
+E.g. If a savings account has a deposit of INR 100,000 at the start of the year and the interest rate is 10% then at end of 1st year the interest earnings would be INR 10,000.
+If entire money were retained in the same savings account, then at the start of 2nd year, the deposit would be INR 110,000.
+At the same interest rate of 10%, in the 2nd year, the interest earnings would be INR 11,000, which is 10% higher than the 1st year.
+The only reason for this higher-earning is the retention of earnings of 1st year.

 By the same logic, if a business keeps on retaining its profits by denying shareholders any dividends, then it would keep on showing higher earnings each year.
 It might not necessarily due to managerial competence; instead, it might be only the result of higher capital at work in the business.